sxyu/plenoctree/README.md

 a plenoctree possible, the projection process inevitability loses the quality of the model, even with a large amount of sampling view directions (which takes hours to finish).
 So we recommend to just directly train a NeRF-SH model end-to-end.

-Below is a example of project a trained [JaxNeRF model](http://storage.googleapis.com/gresearch/jaxnerf/jaxnerf_pretrained_models.zip) to a plenoctree.
+Below is a example of projecting a trained [JaxNeRF model](http://storage.googleapis.com/gresearch/jaxnerf/jaxnerf_pretrained_models.zip) to a plenoctree.
 After extraction, you can optimize & evaluate & compress the plenoctree just like usual:
 ```
 export DATA_ROOT=./data/NeRF/nerf_synthetic/